pbonte/Roxi-Tutorial/README.md

 npm run start
 ```

-The result will be the location of the person who has a positive COVID result.
+The result will be the location and the person who has a positive COVID result.

 ### Task 3: Finding if there's a contact traced person at risk of COVID with a COVID-positive person.

-In the previous exercises,

-We were able to combine streams of observations to find out the positive COVID person and their location.
+In the previous exercises, we combined streams of observations to find positive COVID persons and their location.

-We also have a stream for events which are the result of contact tracing.
-It has an example observation,
+We also have a contact tracing stream, containing the following observations:

 ```
 :CovidTracingPost sioc:has_creator :John .